 Careers360: What is the scope of audiology?

 Dr. Samuel: Person taking up a career as an audiologist must know that nobody will go without a job.
-The number of graduates every year is very limited, so the job opportunities are tremendous.
+The number of graduates every year is very limited, so job opportunities are tremendous.
 The demand is high.
 Knowledge is limited, so there are a lot of possibilities.

 Today, we can correct a lot of hearing disorders.
-There will be need for audiologists in the school sector, in early intervention centres, and more.
-A lot of students migrate to countries like Canada, New Zealand, Australia and USA to find good jobs and some of them even settle down there.
+There will be a need for audiologists in the school sector, in early intervention centres, and more.
+A lot of students migrate to countries like Canada, New Zealand, Australia and the USA to find good jobs and some of them even settle down there.

 Careers360: Which are the emerging fields?

 Dr. Samuel: Swallowing disorders and vestibular science are fields that are coming up and getting a lot of attention now.

 Careers360: What is the nature of the job?
 Is it very demanding?

 Dr. Samuel: With a career as an audiologist, you are going to deal with people with a lot of disabilities, like children with autism or even multiple disorders.
 It is not an easy job.
 You need to have high commitment levels and a lot of passion.